What is diabetes?

 Who needs diabetes medicines?

-People with type 1 diabetes need to take insulin to control their blood sugar.
+People with type 1 diabetes need to take a diabetes medicine called insulin to control their blood sugar.

 Some people with type 2 diabetes can control their blood sugar with healthy food choices and physical activity.
 But for others, a diabetic meal plan and physical activity are not enough.
 They need to take diabetes medicines.

-The kind of medicine you take depends on your type of diabetes, daily schedule, medicine costs, and other health conditions.
+The kind of medicine you take depends on your type of diabetes, daily schedule, medicine costs, and any other health conditions that you have.
+Over time, you may need to take more than one diabetes medicine.

 What are the types of medicines for type 1 diabetes?

 If you have type 1 diabetes, you must take insulin because your body no longer makes it.
-Different types of insulin start to work at different speeds, and the effects of each last a different length of time.
+There are different types of insulin that start to work at different speeds, and the effects of each last a different length of time.
+Your health care provider will measure your blood glucose to decide on the type of insulin.
 You may need to use more than one type.

 In rare cases, taking insulin alone might not be enough to manage your blood sugar.
 Then you would need to take another diabetes medicine.